mokhtarivahid/safe-planner/README.md

 ## PPDDL

-Safe-Planner uses the **Probabilistic Planning Domain Definition Language (PPDDL)** as the domain modeling language with ``oneof`` clauses in the action effects.
-PPDDL is an extension of the standard PDDL to support probabilistic outcomes in the actions' descriptions.
+Safe-Planner uses the **Probabilistic Planning Domain Definition Language (PPDDL)** as the domain modeling language with ``oneof`` clauses in actions' effects.
+PPDDL is an extension of the standard PDDL to support probabilistic or non-deterministic outcomes in the actions' descriptions.
 A description of PPDDL is available at http://reports-archive.adm.cs.cmu.edu/anon/2004/CMU-CS-04-167.pdf.

-A helpful collection of materials for AI Planning and PDDL are provided at https://planning.wiki.
+A helpful collection of materials for AI Planning and PDDL are also provided at https://planning.wiki.

 A useful introduction to learning PDDL is also available at https://fareskalaboud.github.io/LearnPDDL.